Aetherinox/obsidian-gistr/README.md

 <br />

-OpenGist has now added the ability to fetch `JSON` information about your gist, and the ability to include your gist in outside programs (such as Obsidian), complete with the required javascript and CSS you will need.
+With OpenGist, you may now fetch `JSON` information about a gist, and include your gist in outside programs such as Obsidian.md.

 <br />

-To manually view the JSON, HTML, Javascript, and CSS feeds for each of your gists, take your normal OpenGist url, and append `.json` to the end of your URL:
+To manually view the JSON, HTML, Javascript, and CSS feeds for each of your OpenGists, append `.json` to the end of your URL:

 ```
 https://gist.yourdomain.com/username/000abcdef1234567abcdef1234567abc.json